Rahma-Begag-19/All-in-One-Tech-Journey/DBA/Errors & Solutions/ Authentication Errors.md

 - Verify the auth_file path and ensure it includes the correct username and password hash.
 - Ensure pg_hba.conf allows the connection.
 - alter the user with the same password, add it to the userlist.txt and then restart pgbouncer service.
-- take a look at the app and how it is trying to connect to the bd maybe the problem is there.
+- take a look at the app and how it is trying to connect to the bd maybe the problem is there (.env files).